Isolating applications on a parallel network protects against attacks on sensitive data

 Traditional network challenges include an increased attack surface and an increased use of public Internet (through factors such as higher numbers of mobile workers and an onslaught of IoT devices).
 Also, traditional VPNs are fragile and inflexible, with complex configurations and extended time needed to deploy.

-In contrast, with Parallel Networking, companies physically segmenting enterprise networks into “air-gapped” security zones.
-Essentially, Parallel Networking breaks up the access a hacker can gain if security mechanisms fail.
+In contrast, with parallel networking, companies physically segmenting enterprise networks into “air-gapped” security zones.
+Essentially, air-gapped networking breaks up the access a hacker can gain if security mechanisms fail.
 If an unauthorized user is somehow able to access a digital signage network, for example, they will not be able to access other areas — as could happen if they were to access the main enterprise network.

 Additionally, a retail company might have physical security staff who need access to security cameras, inventory management staff who need access to sensors and scales on shelves, and PCI Compliance staff who need access to POS data.
-Instead of having each team conduct business over the primary enterprise network, IT administrators can use Cradlepoint’s NetCloud Perimeter on routers or directly on IoT devices to instantly set up private overlay networks.
+Instead of having each team conduct business over the primary enterprise network, IT administrators can use software-defined perimeter technology on routers or directly on IoT devices to instantly set up private overlay networks.
 IT staff can easily micro-segment users, devices, groups, applications, and resources with simple policies in a matter of minutes, without needing detailed knowledge of command lines or complex on-box configurations.

-Parallel Networking provides many benefits to retailers, including the ability to:
+Parallel networks provide many benefits to retailers, including the ability to:

 - Deploy technologies without taking up bandwidth.